ankschoubey/blog/src/content/post/dev-life/clean-code/clean-code-1-flat-is-better-than-nested-leave-when-not-okay.md

 ---
 toc: false
 comments: true
-description: Leave when not okay
+excerpt: Leave when not okay
 tags:
  - clean-code
 publishDate: 2019-12-20T20:42:15.088154
 title: Flat is better than nested
-permalink: /flat_is_better/
+slug: /flat_is_better/
 ---

 This might be the most important tip of all the tips covered which applies mainly to if-else statements.